Stock Clearance Sale

 The pituitary gland (also called hypophysis, a pea-sized gland located below the hypothalamus {hypothalamus is a base of your brain}) controls the thyroid hormones in the bloodstream.
 The pituitary gland adjusts its TSH (thyroid stimulating hormone) level and sends it back to the thyroid to balance hormone amount when it senses either a lack of thyroid hormone or too much.

-The entire body gets affected if the amount of thyroid hormones are too high (hyperthyroidism) or too low (hypothyroidism).
+The entire body gets affected if the amount of thyroid hormones is too high (hyperthyroidism) or too low (Hypothyroidism).

 Who can get affected by hypothyroidism?